 In addition to learning difficulties and the ever-dangerous boredom syndrome, a lack of effective self-awareness can be a major obstacle in becoming an effective boss of yourself.
-Since you’re not around other professionals, and you don’t have a guide leading your focus, when you’re stuck, it’s incredibly hard to see what you might be repeatedly doing wrong.
+Since you’re not around other professionals and don’t have a guide leading your focus, it’s incredibly hard to see what you might be repeatedly doing wrong when you’re stuck.
 An outside view from an authority brings self-awareness that we can not provide ourselves.

-When no one is asking you to report or to explain your actions, you will not improve yourself over time.
+When no one asks you to report or explain your actions, you will not improve yourself over time.
 This is an incredibly important part of the routine traders need to develop in order to self improve.

-However, it’s a mistake to think trading has to be done completely alone.
-It is possible to work in teams and trading in groups can be especially rewarding.
+It’s a mistake to think trading has to be done completely alone.
+It is possible to work in teams, and trading in groups can be especially rewarding.
 Thanks to modern technology, you can be at home and also be socializing in many professional ways.
-You don’t need to find a boss for yourself but you do need to find a team or a single person that will let you resolve your key challenges with them.
-A person who you can share your trading thoughts with and bounce ideas, fears, successes off of are invaluable.
+You don’t need to find a boss for yourself, but you do need to find a team or a single person that will let you resolve your key challenges with them.
+A person with whom you can share your trading thoughts and bounce ideas, fears, and successes off are invaluable.

-Be aware that your different views might lead to the exposure of holes in a plan you set up for your work together but the challenges of overcoming any and all differences will ultimately help you understand your ideas better.
+Be aware that your different views might lead to the exposure of holes in a plan you set up for your work together.
+Still, the challenges of overcoming any and all differences will ultimately help you understand your ideas better.
 This happens because you’ll have to really understand the concepts in order to explain them to another person.
 This is a priceless learning tool for traders.

 It might prove very difficult to find this particular person because you’ll need to find someone who is more or less at the exact same level as you are.
 While you’re looking, there are more things you can do that will have a similar effect as having a partner.